interagent/committee/README.md

 A collection of middleware to help build services with JSON Schema, OpenAPI 2, OpenAPI 3.

+**MAINTENANCE WARNING:** Committee is an old project that's currently under extremely minimal maintenance.
+New users should look for alternatives instead.

 ## Supported Ruby Versions

 Committee is tested on the following MRI versions: